Who Are The Friends of Fred Smith?

 Discovery: Fred Smith’s legacy symbolizes art as inspiration.
 Providing opportunities for individuals to discover his/her own personal artistic expression enhances the quality of life for everyone in the communities we serve.

-We have an awesome executive director!
-Pam Retzlaff works cheerfully and tirelessly to manage all our activities.
+We have an awesome operations manager!
+Ann Grzywnowicz works cheerfully and tirelessly to manage all our activities and daily operations.

 We’re governed by a board of directors.
 Here’s who we are:

-As a founding member of the Friends of Fred Smith, Gay’s dedication to the health and well-being of the park has been long-standing for many years, first as treasurer and then as president.
+Gay was originally attracted to the park because of the history of the area.
+As a founding member of the Friends of Fred Smith, her dedication to the health and well-being of the park has been long-standing for many years, first as treasurer, then as president, now as a board member.
 Her leadership has been integral to the development of educational programming as well as to the ongoing preservation of the statues.

 Terri is the Executive Director of Kohler Foundation, Inc., an organization that supports the arts, education, and charitable initiatives throughout Wisconsin.
 She has held this position since 1999.
 In addition, Terri is the administrator of the Kohler Trust for Arts and Education, a strong supporter of the John Michael Kohler Arts Center, and the Kohler Trust for Preservation, which supports the Wisconsin Historical Society, Nature Conservancy, Aldo Leopold Foundation, and other named beneficiaries.
 Through Terri’s efforts Kohler Foundation, Inc. has provided generous support for many Friends of Fred Smith initiatives and activities.